xmlet/XsdParser/README.md

 <div style="text-align: right">
 The parser supports xsd:base tags, which allow the use of hierarchies in the xsd files.
-The extended xsd:element is referenced in the element containing the xsd:base tag so in order to obtain all the attributes/elements that element has you have to iterate on that base field.
+The extended xsd:element is referenced in the element containing the xsd:base tag so in order to obtain all the attributes/elements that element has the user
+has to iterate on that base field.
 </div>

 ## Code Quality